Rashid Naseer

 Rashid Naseer (Urdu: راشد نصیر) (born 4 March 1986 in Muzaffarabad, Azad Kashmir), is a Pakistani cricketer.

 Domestic career

 Naseer made his debut for AJK Jaguars against Peshawar Panthers in the 2014–15 National T20 Cup.
-He got a score of 4 and didn't bowl as Peshawar won by 9 wickets.
-In 2021, Naseer was selected by Overseas Warriors during the 2021 KPL draft in the emerging category.
-He didn't play in any match as Overseas Warriors went on to get knocked out in the 1st eliminator.
+He scored 4 runs and didn't bowl in his debut match as Peshawar won by 9 wickets.
+In 2021, Naseer was selected by Overseas Warriors during the 2021 Kashmir Premier League draft in the emerging category.
+He didn't play in any matches as Overseas Warriors were knocked out in the 1st eliminator.